eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 The program name can be wildcarded.

 The two examples above use copybooks from libraries LIB1 and LIB2 for PROGRAM1, and copybooks from libraries LIB3, LIB4, LIB5 and LIB6 for PROGRAM2.
-The processor groups file also enables the IDMS dialect for LIB3 and LIB4 for PROGRAM2.
+The processor groups file also enables the DB2 SQL server for PROGRAM2, and enables the IDMS dialect for LIB3 and LIB4 for PROGRAM2.

 Specify libraries as absolute or relative local paths in the `libs` array.
 These libraries take priority over the libraries that you specify in the extension settings.
 Dialects that you specify in processor groups also take priority over those in the extension settings.